 In the lower section of the dialog you will then be asked to enter a name and a location where you would like to save the file.

-Directory: Is the directory on your computer where you would like to save the the newly created audio files.
+Directory: Is the directory on your computer where you would like to save the newly created audio files.
 In order to change the directory click Browse… .

 Base filename: Is the base filename for the files that are to be created.